 Kalki Subramaniam is an Indian transgender activist, artist, poet, actor and inspirational speaker.
 Kalki is the founder of Sahodari Foundation, an organization which works for the social, political and economic empowerment of Transgender people in India.

 She has spoken over to a million students across India and is known for her relentless and fierce activism for establishing social justice and equality for transgender people in India.
 She was one of the prominent Indian activists advocating and lobbying behind the recognition of legal rights for transgender people by the Supreme court of India in 2014.
 Kalki has received several awards for her contribution towards transgender rights.
 Kalki was one of the major campaigners behind the Indian Supreme Court’s verdict legalizing transgender identities in India.

 She received numerous awards for social work, film performances and her literary contributions.
 On March 8th 2015, women’s day, Facebook chose Kalki as one of the 12 inspiring women of the world who use Facebook as a community development platform for empowerment.
 In 2016, Kalki was nominated by L’Oreal Paris India as the ‘Woman of Worth’ under the arts category.

-In 2018, Kalki was invited by Global Affairs, Canada to participate at the Global Conference on lgbt human rights and Inclusive development which happened in Vancouver, Canada.
+In 2018, Kalki was invited by Ministry of Global Affairs, Canada to participate at the Global Conference on lgbt human rights and Inclusive development which happened in Vancouver, Canada.
 She was also felicitated by Canada Tamil Sangam in Toronto.
 She was honored by MG Motors as one of the finest changemakers of India.